ryan-mcclue/unsw/comp4920/wk1.md

 categorical imperative: applies under all contexts kant has moral requirements are categorical imperatives

-nutshell: right if conforms to a priori moral principle that is universally applied and that respects persons autonomy
+nutshell: right if conforms to a priori moral principle that is universally applied and that respects rational persons autonomy

 ## ARISTOTLEIAN VIRTUE ETHICS
-Easier to say what it's against than what it's for.
-Utilitarianism and kantianism impartial to special relations/emotions; become slaves of duty; ignore diversity of morality Virtues are traits someone does reliably and cares about.
+Utilitarianism and kantianism impartial to special relations/emotions; become slaves of duty; ignore diversity of morality

+Engage with life to become a virtuous person; emotion is involved; cannot specify in advance Without experience, gather inspiration from others

+Virtues are traits someone does reliably and cares about.
-Virtue ethics states moral if done out of your virtues, i.e. what you have motivation for and that would show the best character.
+Virtue ethics states moral if done out of your best virtues, i.e. what you have motivation for and that would show the best character.
 A virtue is something that's needed to live how humans ought to (achieve a 'higher' life, i.e. flourish)

+If do so, believed life will be happier

 Rationality is what sets us apart from other animals.
 So being rational is how we ought to live as best humans.